 - Write an acceptable thesis and defend it orally

 - Official transcripts on file for all transfer credits accepted by the University

 Academic advisors are allowed to accept up to six semester credit hours earned at an accredited university with a grade of “B” or higher for graduate coursework completed.
 Substitutions of coursework are allowed with the approval of an advisor and department administrators up to nine hours if the substitution(s) meet curriculum requirements.

-The Non-Thesis Research Project is an exit requirement for the Master of Science in Agriculture in Agricultural Extension Education.
+The Thesis is an exit requirement for the Master of Science in Agriculture in Animal Science.
 This discipline has specific expectations for selection of topics and the type of non-thesis project.
-Students pursue independent research on a question or problem of their choice in the relevant disciplines under the guidance of a graduate faculty member.
-The Non-Thesis Plan is a smaller-scale research project that investigates a specific topic of interest or special problem not covered in organized courses.
-This non-thesis research project consists of three chapters.
+Students pursue independent research on a question or problem of their choice in the relevant disciplines under the guidance of a graduate faculty to produce a five-chapter paper that reflects understanding of the topic and future impact for higher education.
+The student translates research into practice and may assist a principal investigator in research.

 Master Degree Audit: